FreeGrok/FreeGrok/README.md

 ## 3. Usage

-OpenGrok usually runs in servlet container (e.g. Tomcat).
+FreeGrok usually runs in servlet container (e.g. Tomcat).

 `SRC_ROOT` environment variable refers to the directory containing your source tree.
-OpenGrok analyzes the source tree and builds a search index along with cross-referenced hypertext versions of the source files.
+FreeGrok analyzes the source tree and builds a search index along with cross-referenced hypertext versions of the source files.
 These generated data files will be stored in directory referred to with environment variable called `DATA_ROOT`.

 ### 3.1 Projects

-OpenGrok has a concept of **Projects** - one project is one directory underneath `SRC_ROOT` directory which usually contains a checkout of a project sources.
+FreeGrok has a concept of **Projects** - one project is one directory underneath `SRC_ROOT` directory which usually contains a checkout of a project sources.
  (this can be branch, version, ...)